s2mLab/pyScienceMode/README.md

 Please refer to the [documentation](https://pysciencemode.readthedocs.io/en/latest/install.html) to install pyScienceMode.

 ## How to use
-A set of example is provided in the `examples` folder to show how to control the Rehastim2 and the P24 :
+A set of example is provided in the `examples` folder to show how to control the Rehastim2 and the P24:
 Please take a look at the [documentation example page](https://pysciencemode.readthedocs.io/en/latest/examples.html) for description of each example.

+## Instruction for use

+<strong>User manual Rehastim2:</strong> https://github.com/ScienceMode/ScienceMode2/tree/main/01_User%20Manual

+<strong>User manual P24:</strong> https://github.com/ScienceMode/ScienceMode4_P24/tree/main/01_IFU_and_Protocol

+The P24 Science/P24 Module is a device that can be controlled by a computer system via a specified interface to generate and output electrical pulses.
+The P24 Science/P24 Module is intended for research applications only and is not intended to be used for medical purposes on human beings according to Regulation (EU) 2017/745.

 ## Main differences between the Rehastim2 and the P24
 They are some differences between the Rehastim2 and the P24.